 The Elon National Pan-Hellenic Council (NPHC) is the governing organization for six historically African-American fraternities and sororities.
 Its purpose is to create and maintain high standards in the life of fraternities and sororities; perpetuate constructive fraternity and sorority relationships; foster an understanding of the structure and method of operation among the affiliate organizations; address, coordinate and develop action strategies of mutual concern to the affiliate organizations; and serve as the conduit for such action plans as may be developed.
 Elon University is very fortunate to be the home of seven of the nine NPHC organizations.
 Our collegiate NPHC helps govern the seven chapters and brings them together for service, communication and creating equity.
 Their goal is to help create and maintain the high standards and expectations that come with being a member of a fraternity or sorority and perpetuate the lifetime commitment one agrees to upon initiation.

 To learn more about the National Pan-Hellenic Council, click here.

 The National Panhellenic Conference (NPC) is the conference of women's private fraternities and sororities, having all undergraduate chapters in accredited colleges and universities.
 It is a delicate body that is made up of 26 inter/national organizations.
 There are nine NPC groups on the campus of Elon University.
-Delegates from these chapters, along with an executive committee, make up the Panhellenic Council (PHC).
-The Panhellenic Council sets campus guidelines for sororities and is responsible for coordinating programs such as women's issues week, Week of the Scholar, and various philanthropy events.
-In addition, the council works with the National Pan-Hellenic Council and Interfraternity Council on community events such as Greek Week, Trick-or Treat on Greek Street and other fraternity and sorority events.
+Delegates from these chapters, along with an executive committee, make up the Panhellenic Association (PA).
+The Panhellenic Association sets campus guidelines for sororities and is responsible for coordinating programs such as women's issues week, Week of the Scholar, and various philanthropy events.

-To learn more about the Panhellenic Council, click here.
+To learn more about the Panhellenic Association, click here.